rancher/rancher-docs/docs/api/workflows/tokens.md

 ## Feature Flag

-The Tokens Public API is available since Rancher v2.12.0 and is enabled by default.
-It can be disabled by setting the `ext-tokens` feature flag to `false`.
+The Tokens Public API is available for Rancher v2.12.0 and later, and is enabled by default.
+It can be disabled by setting the `ext-tokens` feature flag to `false` as shown in the example `kubectl` command below:

 ```sh
 kubectl patch feature ext-tokens -p '{"spec":{"value":false}}'